 The incidence rate for tuberculosis in Kansas for 2020 was less than two cases per 100,000 persons - approximately half the national U.S. rate, and a mere fraction of the historic rate.
 However, the program is now seeing a rise in the number of cases.
 Despite severe state budgetary challenges and the rippling effects of the COVID-19 Pandemic, the Kansas Legislature has assured that the state will continue funding medications for program clients, regardless of cost.
 Most significantly, Kansas has already met Healthy People 2030 goals for decreasing the rate of new TB cases per 100,000 people.
 The program is striving to maintain this positive momentum as it works towards the World Health Organization's Sustainable Development Goals including ending the global TB epidemic by 2030.

 The Kansas Tuberculosis Program will also confront several unique challenges over the next five years.
-Increased involvement with local district attorneys, city councils, county, and state legislatures is anticipated in order to convince these officials to make decisions that place public health ahead of other considerations.
-As the Kansas population continues to diversify, the need for cultural humility skills and cross-culturally informed staff will become ever more crucial.
+Increased involvement with local district attorneys, city councils, county and state legislatures is anticipated to encourage the prioritization of and investment in public health.
+As the Kansas population continues to diversify, the need for culturally competent skills and cross-culturally informed staff will become ever more crucial.
 Drug research is ongoing to produce medications with reduced side effects.